JSON-UNIFY/Data-Contracts/README.md

         {
           "city": {
             "ontology": "https://babelnet.org/synset?id=bn%3A00019319n&orig=city&lang=EN",
-            "definition": "A large and densely populated urban area; may include several independent administrative districts "
+            "@definition": "A large and densely populated urban area; may include several independent administrative districts "
           }
         },
         {
           "latitude": {
             "ontology": "https://babelnet.org/synset?id=bn%3A00050177n&orig=latitude&lang=EN",
-            "definition": "The angular distance between an imaginary line around a heavenly body parallel to its equator and the equator itself"
+            "@definition": "The angular distance between an imaginary line around a heavenly body parallel to its equator and the equator itself"
           }
         },
         {
           "longitude": {
             "ontology": "https://babelnet.org/synset?id=bn%3A00051951n&orig=longitude&lang=EN",
-            "definition": "The angular distance between a point on any meridian and the prime meridian at Greenwich" }
+            "@definition": "The angular distance between a point on any meridian and the prime meridian at Greenwich" }
         },
         {
           "rating": {
             "ontology": null,
-            "definition": "A rating between 1 to 5, where 1 is the worst, 3 is neutral, and 5 is the best" }
+            "@definition": "A rating between 1 to 5, where 1 is the worst, 3 is neutral, and 5 is the best" }
         }
       ],
-      "@values": [
+      "values": [
         {
           "San Francisco": {
             "ontology": "https://babelnet.org/synset?id=bn%3A00069104n&orig=San%20Francisco&lang=EN",
-            "definition": "A port in western California near the Golden Gate that is one of the major industrial and transportation centers; it has one of the world's finest harbors; site of the Golden Gate Bridge"
+            "@definition": "A port in western California near the Golden Gate that is one of the major industrial and transportation centers; it has one of the world's finest harbors; site of the Golden Gate Bridge"
           }
         },
         {
           "New York": {
             "ontology": "https://babelnet.org/synset?id=bn%3A00041611n&orig=New%20York&lang=EN",
-            "definition": "The largest city in New York State and in the United States; located in southeastern New York at the mouth of the Hudson river; a major financial and cultural center"
+            "@definition": "The largest city in New York State and in the United States; located in southeastern New York at the mouth of the Hudson river; a major financial and cultural center"
           }
         }
       ]